jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 ## 4.4.26 OtPDF
 The choice of the on-top pair density functional.
 This keyword has identical meaning with the keyword KSDFT in (Open)Molcas software.
 Currently available functionals are tPBE(default), tBLYP, tLSDA, trevPBE, tOPBE, ftPBE, ftBLYP, ftLSDA, ftrevPBE and ftOPBE.
 For more details please refer to the Molcas manual.
 Note that the available functionals depends on your version of OpenMolcas or GAMESS.
 Old versions may not support some of the functionals.

-Note that for Openmolcas >= v22.02, the on-top pair density functional keywords in .input file of OpenMolcas have been changed to T:PBE, FT:PBE, etc. The user need not worry about this problem in MOKIT, since AutoMR will automatically detect the version of OpenMolcas and change the keyword tPBE into T:PBE if needed.
+Note that for Openmolcas >= v22.02, the on-top pair density functional keywords in .input file of OpenMolcas have been changed to T:PBE, FT:PBE, etc. The user need not worry about this problem in MOKIT, since `automr` will automatically detect the version of OpenMolcas and change the keyword tPBE into T:PBE if needed.

 Note that in GAMESS, the MC-PDFT is only supported for version >= 2019(R2).